 dict_table_s02.class.incis used to export table details from the dictionary database into the PHP application.

 An enterprise application is comprised of a series of subsystems or modules each of which serves a different business area or domain.
 Each subsystem contains a series of user transactions which perform an action or unit of work for the user.
 Each transaction has a user interface at the front end, a database at the back end, an a component in the middle which moves data between the two ends as well as executing the business rules which are specific to that domain and/or user transaction.
 Of the two types of logic - domain-specific and domain-agnostic - it should become apparent to the experienced developer that the domain-agnostic logic is the larger of the two, and contains elements which are common to many transactions regardless of their business domain and which could be placed into reusable components so that they can be shared instead of duplicated.
-If every user transaction follows a familiar pattern with the only difference being the domain-specific logic then it would seem a good idea to me to start building each user transaction from a pre-defined pattern into which the domain-specific logic can be added afterwards.
+If every user transaction follows a familiar pattern with the only difference being the domain-specific logic then it would seem a good idea, at least it would to me, to start building each user transaction from a pre-defined pattern into which the domain-specific logic can be added afterwards.

 This situation appears to me as being a prime candidate for the Template Method pattern.
 In my implementation of this design pattern my framework provides a series of Transaction Patterns each of which handles a different combination of database interaction and user interface.
 In the enterprise application which I built using my framework I have 17 subsystems which contain 3,000 user transactions which were built from 40 patterns.
-While the sharable Controllers contain fixed logic each Model contains a combination of fixed logic, which is defined in the abstract class, and customisable logic which can be defined in the various "hook" methods within each concrete class.
+While the sharable Controllers contain fixed logic each Model contains a combination of fixed logic, which is defined in and inherited from the abstract class, and customisable logic which can be defined in the various "hook" methods within each concrete class.
 These hook methods are initially defined as empty methods in the abstract class, but which can be copied into the concrete class and filled with suitable code.